Ouranosinc/Magpie/docs/permissions.rst

     enum :class:`magpie.permissions.Permission`, but rather from a combination of special :term:`Group` and :ref:`Configuration` constants.
 See `Route Access`_ for more details.

+.. todo: (?) resource owner permission?
+.. todo: (?) role permission to access different API requests/sections by user-context
 .. following are potential but not implemented / unused:
-    ownership permissions:
+    !! also add appropriately in other parts of the doc such as "type" field ownership permissions:
         user/group that owns the service/resource
         defined with the id saved directly under that Resource (see Resource.owner_[user|group]_id)